 Hi everyone.
 I was remembering how confusing it was for me when I first started needle felting six years ago.
 Roving, Tops, Carded, Locks, Merino, etc and I had no real idea of what any of them were!
 This meant I ended up learning by my (expensive) mistakes.
 Sooo I have put together a guide for you lovely lot in the hope that it will help.
-It is by no means a definitive list, it just deals with the wools I now use and how I use them.
+It is by no means a definitive list, it just deals with the wools I now use and how I use them. (click here for my handy booklet to print and keep)

 -BREEDS OF SHEEP-